stumpyfr/yubikey-server/README.md

     // to build the server
     $go build

     // will add a new application and display the id and key
     $./yubikey-server -app "NameOfYourApp"

     // will add a new key in the system
     $./yubikey-server -name "YourName" -pub "publicKey" -secret "AESSecret"

+    // will revoke/delete a key
+    $./yubikey-server -delete "YourName"

     // will start the server on the default port 3000
     $./yubikey-server -s